apache/nuttx/configs/olimex-lpc1766stk/README.txt

          nsh> mount -t vfat /dev/mmcds0 /mnt/sdcard

-       NOTE:  You must use the mountpoint /mnt/sdcard because that is the Zmodem sandbox specified in the configuration.
+       NOTE:  You must use the mountpoint /mnt/sdcard because that is the Zmodem sandbox specified in the configuration:  All files received from the remote host will be stored at /mnt/sdcard because of:

          CONFIG_SYSTEM_ZMODEM_MOUNTPOINT="/mnt/sdcard"